onethreeseven/hrsfans-retreat/README.md

 If all is well, you should be able to browse to a local copy of the registration system at `localhost:8080`, and see an administrative interface at `localhost:8000`.

-However, you'll notice that the page is broken.
-That's because there's one file I didn't upload to github; it's called secret.coffee and consists purely of

-    window.secret =
-        address_1: 'The first line of an address'
-        address_2: 'The second line of an address'
-        address_3: 'The third line of an address'

-I did this just so my address doesn't end up in the repo, which feels weird.
-Create the file, put in whatever you want for the address, and you should be in business.

 ### Uploading